 Apple Cider Vinegar Bath aids in relieving sore muscles, sunburn, and itchy skin.
 Studies show that vinegar as alpha hydroxy acids that may help remove pollutants from our body.
 It may also serves as an antifungal, antiseptic, and natural deodorant.

 Cold and Flu Bath is great for soothing deep muscle pains with some viral infections.
-Prepare this bath with epsom salts, marjoram, thyme leaves, ginger roots, pine needles, and mustard seed power.
+Prepare this bath with Epsom salts, marjoram, thyme leaves, ginger roots, pine needles, and mustard seed powder.

 Relaxing Bath is ideal after a heavy and stressful day using calming herbs like chamomile flowers, jasmine flowers, catnip herbs, lavender flowers, rose buds, clary sage flowers, neroli flowers, hops strobiles, and linden flowers.

 Athlete’s Bath helps calm sore and aching muscles using epsom salts, lavender flowers, rosemary leaves, ginger roots, mustard seed powder, sage herbs, bay leaf, eucalyptus leaves, and juniper berries.

 Sunburn Bath helps relieve our body from burns using apple cider or black teas.